 The command will present a prompt where you can type any text, this will be consumed and displayed in the first window.

-In this guide we learnt how to install and test Apache Kafka on an Amla Linux 9 server.
+In this guide we learnt how to install and test Apache Kafka on a Rocky/Alma Linux 9 server.
 You can now connect to it through any broker or any programming language of your choice.